joegreene/CS_121_Fall_2014/Weekly Work/Week 4/WED_NOTES.md

   Create a constant integer, LENGTH
   Create an integer array, list, of size LENGTH

-  For each position in the array
+  For each position in list
-    Print out each element in the array to console
+    Print out each element in list to console

   //Section 2: switch cases
   Create an integer, x